EGI-Federation/documentation/content/en/users/compute/content-distribution/_index.md

 ---
-title: Content Distribution
+title: Software Distribution
 linkTitle: Content Distribution
 type: docs
 weight: 70
 description: >
-  Content (software) distribution in the EGI infrastructure
+  Software distribution in the EGI infrastructure
 ---

-This page is about the CVMFS service operated for EGI by RAL.
+This page is about the CernVM-FS (CVMFS) service operated for EGI by UKRI-STFC.

 ## Overview